-- 9. Turn the water pump ON with the pump switch on the utility center panel.
-Antifreeze will be drawn into the water lines when a fixture in the RV is opened. - 10.
-Open the hot water line faucets (kitchen/bath sinks, shower and outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 11.
+- 9. Open the hot water line faucets (kitchen/bath sinks, shower and outside shower (if equipped) until RV antifreeze begins to flow continuously. - 10.
 Close the hot water line faucets and repeat with the cold water line faucets (kitchen/bath sinks, shower and outside shower).

-Toilet: Flush the toilet several times until you see antifreeze in the bowl.
+Flush the toilet several times until you see antifreeze in the bowl.

-When you are finished adding RV antifreeze:
+When you are finished adding RV antifreeze

-- 12. Turn the water pump OFF with the switch on the utility center panel. - 13.
-Colored valves should remain in the WINTERIZE positions. - 14.
+- 11. Turn the water pump OFF with the switch on the utility center panel. - 12.
+Colored valves should remain in the WINTERIZE positions. - 13.
 Remove hose and container from the City Water Fill inlet.
-Put the cap back on the City Water Fill inlet.
-Leave the valves in WINTERIZE position. - 15.
-Pour 1 cup of RV antifreeze into any/all drain P traps (sinks and bathtub). - 16.
+Put cap back on the City Water Fill inlet.
+Leave the valves in WINTERIZE position. - 14.
+Pour 1 cup of RV antifreeze into any/all drain P traps (sinks and bathtub). - 15.
 Wipe any RV antifreeze out of the sinks, shower (or tub), toilet, washing machine tub, and dishwasher tub with a soft, dry cloth.